You will pay in-state/in province tuition/fees directly to your host campus.

 English: Classical Studies, Comparative Literature, Creative Writing, English, Film Studies, Linguistics, Literature, Rhetoric, Writing

-Environmental Studies: Conservation, Ecology, Environmental Health and Safety, Environmental Health Sciences, Environmental Studies, Fire Science, Fish and Game Management, Natural Resources, Range Management/Resources, Resource Recreation Management, Sustainability Studies, Wildlife Biology/Science, Wildlife Conservation, Wildlife Ecology, Wildlife Management, Wildlife Recreation Management
+Environmental Studies: Conservation, Ecology, Environmental Education, Environmental Health and Safety, Environmental Health Sciences, Environmental Studies, Fire Science, Fish and Game Management, Natural Resources, Range Management/Resources, Resource Recreation Management, Sustainability Studies, Wildlife Biology/Science, Wildlife Conservation, Wildlife Ecology, Wildlife Management, Wildlife Recreation Management

 Foreign Language: Arabic, Chinese, Classical Languages, English as a Foreign Language, French, German, Greek, Italian, Japanese, Latin, Russian, Spanish